^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Causes of the gynecomastia
+Causes gynecomastia

-• genetic diseases (Klinefelter's syndrome, XX-male);
+• genetic diseases (Klinefelter syndrome, XX-male);

 • severe systemic diseases;

-The physiological gynecomastia develops as a result of an imbalance of sex hormones.
+Physiological gynecomastia develops as a result of an imbalance of sex hormones.

 Pathogenesis

-Gynecomastia is caused by proliferation of previously inactive glandular tissue, as well as hyperplasia of adipose tissue.
+Gynecomastia is caused by the proliferation of previously inactive glandular tissue, as well as hyperplasia of adipose tissue.

-Symptoms of the gynecomastia
+Symptoms gynecomastia

-Often, an increase in the mammary glands may be the only symptom of the disease.
-In some cases, in addition to enlarging the mammary glands, pain syndrome is also noted - palpation of the mammary glands is painful.
-In all cases, a thorough examination is necessary to identify the most characteristic symptoms and syndromes caused by an imbalance of sex hormones, such as:
+Often, breast enlargement may be the only symptom of the disease.
+In some cases, in addition to breast enlargement, there is also a pain syndrome - palpation of the mammary glands is painful.
+In all cases, a thorough examination is necessary for the possible identification of the most characteristic symptoms and syndromes caused by an imbalance of sex hormones, such as:

 • depressive syndrome;

-• reduction of sexual hair;
+• reduction of genital hair;

 Forms